Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

   * HDF5 (Optional)
   * Fortran compiler (Optional)

-IceT
-""""
-  IceT is only needed for the parallel version of Ascent.

-  * MPI

-Pipelines
+VTK-h
 """""""""

+* VTK-h:

     * VTK-m:

       * TBB (Optional)  Intel's Threaded Building Blocks
       * CUDA 6.5+ (Optional)

-* HDF5
+      * MPI (Optional)

-    * Conduit with conduit_relay HDF5 support.

 .. note::

-    When building VTK-m with Ascent which must be configured with rendering on, among other options.
+    When building VTK-m with VTK-h which must be configured with rendering on, among other options.
     For a full list of options that need to be set, consult `/uberenv_libs/spack/var/spack/repos/builtin/packages/vtkm/package.py`.